gregrenard/hs/ConvNetJS/Day1-Demo1.md

-# Deep Learning Introduction with ConvNetJS at Holberton School
+# Introduction to Deep Learning with ConvNetJS at Holberton School

 Deep Learning Day 1 by Louis Monier and Gregory Renard. https://www.holbertonschool.com/